 HiMedia’s File Manager has a basic interface to browse your internal and external storage.

-It’s super-easy to navigate to what you need but doesn’t have any quick-access options to get to your downloads so you can delete them.
+It’s super-easy to navigate, even on the Android TV operating system.
+However, it doesn’t have any quick-access options to get to your downloads so you can delete them.

 The drawback is that it doesn’t give you anything more than rudimentary information.

 In fact, all you get is the file name and the size, and there’s no indication of how much space is used or still available.

 More importantly, there’s no way to manipulate the files at all.
 That means you can’t move, rename or delete your files with this app.

 Once you find the file you’re looking for, you can send it to another app to open.
 If it’s an APK, you can install it directly from within File Manager.

 Overall, I like this app for what it is, but it’s so limited that I would just use one of the more robust file manager apps instead.

 - On Google Play Store

 Another file viewer on the list, the Anker File Explorer, has more to the interface.